Top 20 HR challenges in 2026 and how to solve them

 20. Recognition is seen as “extra”

 Let’s put this myth to bed: Recognition isn’t a bonus.
-It’s business-critical.
+It’s critical to your business.

 Fix it: Treat recognition like the strategic lever it is.
 Use data to connect recognition frequency to retention, engagement, and performance.